Divorce Exclusively Focused in Family Law

 • The assignment of fault.
 The grounds for the divorce and who was responsible for the destruction of the marriage can impact who receives what.
 Someone who exhibited cruel or adulterous behavior may be granted a lesser amount of assets, for example.

-• Disparity of earnings and earning potential between spouses.
+• Earnings and potential disparities.
 Courts tend to be more sympathetic to the spouse with the lower income and employability, as they will likely face greater challenges in building a financially sustainable life without the contributions of their former spouse.

 Our team can assist you at every stage of the divorce process, including establishing grounds and arguing for fair and reasonable distributions of property.
 We can also advocate to ensure your children’s interests are protected as the court makes determinations involving custody and support.